 - If you are having no symptoms, then there are no specific foods to avoid.
 You can generally consume foods as tolerated. - If you do notice there are certain foods that bother you, you may want to avoid these foods.
 It may help keep a food journal to track these foods. - If you experience cramps, bloating or diarrhea when you consume milk, you may have lactose intolerance.
-Lactose intolerance appears to be more common in people with Crohn's disease.
+Some people may develop a temporary type of lactose intolerance after or during a flare-up of ulcerative colitis.
 If you have lactose intolerance you should follow a lactose-reduced diet to manage your symptoms (ask your dietitian for information on the lactose-reduced diet) - To help you have regular bowel movements: - Drink 9-13 cups of fluid every day - Consume 25 30g fibre per day.
 To increase your fibre intake: - Eat 5-10 servings of fruits and vegetable every day - Choose whole grain breads, brown rice, wholewheat pasta, high fibre cereals (i.e. oatmeal, bran flakes, All-bran, etc.) - See Appendix 4 Fibre Content of Some Common Foods to help you make high fibre food choices - If you are having problems with gas or diarrhea, see Appendix 2 Tips to Reduce Gas and Bloating and Tips to Reduce Diarrhea - Try to limit alcohol (may interact with medication or trigger diarrhea and indigestion)